-At the heart of the Institute are daily workshops in either poetry or fiction.
+At the heart of the Institute are daily multigenre workshops.
 Working with faculty alongside a core group of peers, participants generate new work, revise work in progress, and form a supportive community of young writers who are committed to sharing and receiving feedback on their writing.
 Enrollment is limited so that each writer has ample opportunity to present his or her work.

 Before Juniper, I was worried what others would think of my writing and now I have gained a more open-minded perspective and willingness to experiment with different styles and levels of complexity within my writing.